kcrayheh/kcrayheh/README.md

 int:
 - c + h is encouraged, i'm looking for chat (i'm very awkward so sorry. trying my best)
 - only undertale/deltarune fandom currently
+- i may not notice your message if i'm distracted, whispering recommended
 - you can invite me to fangame projects, i'm a decent spriter

 dni: